wavestoweather/data_download_selz_etal_2022/README.md

 Selz, T., M. Riemer, G. Craig, 2022: The transition from practical to intrinsic predictability of midlatitude weather.
 Journal of the Atmospheric Sciences.

 ### Download of the data
-A bash script is provided that will download all the data from the server.
-To download the entire dataset (132 tar-files, 4.4TB) copy the script into the target folder for the data and start it from there.
-To download only subsets of the data you can modify the variables exp and cases in the script.
+A bash script `data_download.sh` is provided int this repository for download.
+To download the entire dataset (132 tar-files, 4.4TB) copy the script into your target folder for the data and start it from there.
+To download only subsets of the data set you can modify the variables `exps` and `cases` in the download script accordingly.
+After download use

+    tar xvf <filename.tar>

+to unpack the data.
+To unpack everything you can use

+    find . -name "*.tar" -exec tar xvf {} \;

-### Data
+### Data description
 The paper considers 9 different experiments,
 - 1.0000:    stochastic convection with 100% ICU, R2B6
 - 1.0000_SV: stochastic convection with 100% ICU+singular vectors, R2B6